Imperial-MIND-lab/graphTRIP/README.md

 If you use this codebase or model in your work, we'd be grateful if you could cite:

 **Tolle et al. (2025).**
-*Accurate and Interpretable Prediction of Antidepressant Treatment Outcomes via Geometric Deep Learning.*
+*Accurate and Interpretable Prediction of Antidepressant Treatment Response from Receptor-informed Neuroimaging.*

 Thank you and have fun with graphTRIP!